2020s anti-LGBTQ movement in the United States: Attacks on gay rights

 Beginning in 2025, gay rights, specifically gay marriage, increasingly became under attack by Republican politicians and state legislatures.
 By February 2025, nine states had introduced legislation intended to chip away at gay marriage.
 Five of the measures introduced in Michigan, Idaho, Montana, North Dakota and South Dakota specifically urged the Supreme Court to overturn its 2015 ruling, Obergefell v.
 Hodges, which legalized gay marriage nationwide.
 The other four introduced in Missouri, Oklahoma, Tennessee and Texas would create a category for marriage called "covenant marriage" that would be only for one man and one woman.

 In October 2025, the Texas Supreme Court issued a ruling allowing Texas judges to refuse to officiate same-sex weddings based on their "sincerely held religious beliefs."

 In November 2025, the Supreme Court weighed whether to revisit the Obergefell ruling when they considered whether to hear an appeal to Ermold v.
 Davis brought by Kim Davis, a Kentucky court clerk who refused to issue marriage licenses to same-sex couples following Obergefell ruling in 2015.
 The appeal specifically asked the court to overturn Obergefell.
 The Supreme Court declined the appeal on November 10.

+In early 2026, The Heritage Foundation, the right-wing group responsible for Project 2025, released a report opposing gay marriage.